-What is the LEA's and schools own capacity to execute ad support a turnaround?
-What organizations are available to assist with the implementation of the turnaround model?

-The district and the school have the capacity to support a turnaround school.
-As noted throughout the proposal, the district is relying on the cooperation and collaboration of the Kansas Learning Network (KLN), KSDE and the newest partner Evans Newton, Institute.
+What is the LEA's own capacity to support the transformation, including the implementation of required, recommended, and diagnostically determined strategies?
+The district and the school have the capacity to support a transformational model.
+As noted throughout the proposal, the district is relying on the cooperation and collaboration of the Kansas Learning Network (KLN), UMKC, KSDE, Communities in Schools (CIS), PREP-KC, UMKC, YouthFriends Mentoring, neighborhood Churches and ministers and the newest partner Evans Newton, Institute.
 It is through these partnerships that the district and the school have the capacity to learn and make needed changes.
 Trying to align curriculum or write hybrid (KCK Standards) as done historically on our own would not allow us as a system to focus on what is needed, teaching and learning.
-The surrounding community is very supportive of Emerson elementary school and wants to see it be successful.
-There are not a great deal of community organizations that are near the school, but that would reach out and support the school as deemed necessary and appropriate.
-These would include El Centro to support the Hispanic community, Health Department and Wyandot Center.
-The existing Superintendent and the incoming Superintendent have both supported the KLN organizational structural changes and this too will contribute to capacity of the school and the district to implement the turnaround model.
+The surrounding community is very supportive of Mark Twain and wants to see it be successful.
+Although there are not a number of community organizations near the school, there are some that would reach out and support the school as deemed necessary and appropriate.
+The existing Superintendent and the incoming Superintendent have both supported the KLN organizational structural changes and this too will contribute to capacity of the LEA to implement the transformation model.
 Specifically, the incoming Superintendent has placed all of her focus on student achievement being the primary vision with all other areas being in direct support of this vision.
 Again, Inspiring Excellence in every grownup, every child, everyday will be the foundation of student achievement and collective responsibility.
-Collaboration is what capacity is all about and through these partnerships, the district has more than enough capacity.
+Collaboration is what capacity is all about and through these partnerships; the district has more than enough capacity.
+Furthermore, the KCKPS district has unprecedented experience in implementing nationally recognized reform efforts district wide.
+The capacity to do this is based on staff commitment, leadership vision and opportunities supported by partnerships and collaborators.
+This district has a proven track record with capacity to make change for its students; this is the next phase of that change effort.

-What changes in decision-making policies nad mechanisms (including greater school-level flexibility in budgeting, staffing, and scheduling) must accompany theinfusion of human capital?
+What changes in decision making policies and mechanisms (including greater schoollevel flexibility in budgeting, staffing and scheduling) must accompany the transformation?

 The research of Marzano clearly indicates that schools and districts must have tightly coupled, non-negotiable centralized decisions that are supported by more loosely coupled, autonomous school-based decisions.
 To simply provide the schools complete autonomy, the research does not support student growth, improved instruction and aligned curriculum occurring.
 The district will be implementing under Marzano's research non-negotiable goals that are board, district and school supported and driven and resources to support these goals that include things such as the aligned curriculum.
-The district will then support the principal in determining how he would like to see certain things implemented to obtain the goals, this will be the loosely coupled decisions.
-These decisions will include selection and use of supplementary materials, selection of schedules for the school, needs around the types of most effective interventions and decisions around parent, family and community involvement, and other needed decisions.
-The schools are also engaged in zero-based budgeting that will allow them to infuse their
+The district will then support the principal in determining how he would like to see certain things implemented to obtain the goals; this will be the loosely coupled decisions.
+Mark Twain is also engaged in zero-based budgeting that will allow them to infuse their decision-making regarding their own allocated resources.
+As noted, Ms. Egidy will have total involvement and flexibility in staffing decisions for Mark Twain.
+She has established a zero-based budget that allows for her to determine the specific needs of Mark Twain, aligned with the School Improvement plan and the District Improvement plan and in year one conversations with NEA-KCK will begin to allow for flexibility in scheduling in year two).